lkim016/Demo/README.md

 2. Run the response variable and its features in a regression model to analyze the statistical significance of the variables against the response variable.

+3. Employ ggplot to display graphs, maps, and plots of results.

-3. Deploy plots and findings with the Shiny package.
+4. Deploy plots and findings using the Shiny library.